 The Unit will be utilized to foster closer links between the University and employers of labor, regulatory agencies such as National University Commission (NUC), etc. It will be developed to collect data and information on skills needed by industries and challenges facing Industries with a view to referring them to appropriate institutional departments for development of learning tasks to be carried out by students.
 By inference, real-life case studies could be made available to lecturers and students as well.

-The Unit, by virtue of its position as industrial liaison office, will be the most appropriate channel for guiding students in career and job placement opportunities.
+The Unit, by virtue of its position as industrial liaison office, is the most appropriate channel for guiding students in career and job placement opportunities.
 Furthermore, it could incorporate such schemes, as the university-based Student’s Work Experience Program (SWEP), which involves setting up pilot projects like Proto-type Industries and Production Centers where students can acquire industrial experience during the early periods of their training.

 University SIWES Coordinator – Chairman

-Faculty SIWES Coordinators – Members
+Faculty SIWES Coordinators (FSCs) – Members

-Departmental SIWES Coordinators – Members
+Departmental SIWES Coordinators (DSCs) – Members

 SIWES Administrative Assistant – Secretary